JayO-1/system-design-101/README.md

 If we wish to delete significant portions of our data, chunk tables are useful here as well as we can simply mark entire chunks for deletion!

+In practice, this works by marking them as safe to overwrite.

 <p align="center">
   <img src="images/time series hypertable optimising deletes.png" width=700>
   <br/>